Tit for tat: Generous tit for tat

+By allowing for occasional forgiveness, this strategy can break the cycle of retaliation and return the game to a state of mutual cooperation.
+Game theorist Robert Axelrod, who coined the term, found that while risky, this strategy is highly effective in environments with "noise" (imperfect information or errors in execution), as it prevents accidental conflicts from escalating indefinitely.

 Real-world use

 Peer-to-peer file sharing

 BitTorrent peers use tit-for-tat strategy to optimize their download speed.
 More specifically, most BitTorrent peers use a variant of tit for two tats which is called regular unchoking in BitTorrent terminology.
 BitTorrent peers have a limited number of upload slots to allocate to other peers.
 Consequently, when a peer's upload bandwidth is saturated, it will use a tit-for-tat strategy.
 Cooperation is achieved when upload bandwidth is exchanged for download bandwidth.
 Therefore, when a peer is not uploading in return to our own peer uploading, the BitTorrent program will choke the connection with the uncooperative peer and allocate this upload slot to a hopefully more cooperating peer.
 Regular unchoking correlates to always cooperating on the first move in prisoner's dilemma.
 Periodically, a peer will allocate an upload slot to a randomly chosen uncooperative peer (unchoke).
 This is called optimistic unchoking.
 This behavior allows searching for more cooperating peers and gives a second chance to previously non-cooperating peers.
 The optimal threshold values of this strategy are still the subject of research.